-- The previous online YRBS system is no longer used to collect survey data, but it can still be used to access existing data.
-If your school used the system in the past, make sure to retrieve old reports now.
-The system will be unavailable after the 2018-19 school year.
+- The previous online YRBS system is no longer used to collect survey data, but it can still be used to access existing data until October 2019.
+If your school used the system in the past, make sure to retrieve old reports BY OCTOBER 31, 2019.

 - The old OYRBS system can be accessed here.